sarahborr/Project-3/README.md

 ### Primary Colors
 Red, Yellow, and Blue make up the primary colors.
 These are colors that can not be mixed and tend to command the most attention (Think of most road signs and logos.)
 ### Secondary Colors
 These are colors that are comprised of two primary colors.
 They are orange, green, and purple.
+They tend to be less eye-catching than primary colors.
+Thier assosiations also tend to be similar to those of their parent colors.
 ### Complimentary Colors
 Colors that are oposite to eachother on the color wheel.
 The complments are:
 1. Red and Green